fghaas/fghaas.github.io/content/articles/blog/slidecraft.md

   in unison with those one people’s phones, tablets, or laptops.
-This way, people with less-than-perfect vision (or simply seated in an unfortunate spot, at the back of the room) can follow along easily and and their own preferred zoom level.
+This way, people with less-than-perfect vision (or simply seated in an unfortunate spot, at the back of the room) can follow along easily and at their own preferred zoom level.

+* The published slides include a menu with a theme switcher.
+This is to accommodate another group of attendees, namely photosensitive people who cannot stare at bright screens for a long time (this can trigger intensely painful migraines).
+A person who is photosensitive can follow along on their own device, using the dark theme.

 * Since my speaker notes are fully written out, this means that I can also [include